How the CREATe Leading Practices Program Works

 Security and Legal Issues for CREATe Leading Practices Participants

 Both the Self-Assessment and Independent Evaluation responses, and any information you provide as part of the Independent Evaluation, are kept on a secure, password protected server.
-Only the CREATe’s evaluator and CREATe’s senior management will have access to it on a need-to-know basis.
+Only the CREATe Compliance’s evaluator and CREATe Compliance’s senior management will have access to it on a need-to-know basis.
 You will have access to reports by using a unique user name and password.
 Documents provided as part of the Independent Evaluation are deleted once the evaluation is complete.

-CREATe Leading Practices’ online services are hosted using Amazon Web Services EC2 Cloud servers (AWS).
-AWS is a world-class enterprise-level hosting service provider with nine service regions around the world, mirrored services in the USA, EU, Asia, and South America and an immense focus on protecting data.
-Through AWS, bandwidth, security, redundancy, system capacity, backup and concurrent usage issues are managed automatically.
+CREATe Leading Practices’ online services are hosted Microsoft Azure servers (Azure).
+Azure are world-class enterprise-level hosting service providers with data centers around the world, mirrored services in the USA, EU, Asia, and South America and an immense focus on protecting data.
+Through Azure, bandwidth, security, redundancy, system capacity, backup and concurrent usage issues are managed automatically.
 The self-assessment will be accessed through a unique user ID and password.

-All data used for internal analysis to generate metrics and reports, will be stored on a single machine in a secure server room.
+All data used for internal analysis to generate metrics and reports, will be stored on a single machine in a secure Azure Datacenter.
 The data will be stored in MySQL tables on this machine.
 MySQL has sophisticated security schemes to protect data.
 Without direct physical access to the data files, defeating this security is very difficult.
-Remote access over IP will be limited to CREATe.org administrative personnel and specific remote IP addresses.
-All actual data will be encrypted.
-Users will access their reports using a user name and password.
+Remote access over IP will be limited to CREATe administrative personnel and specific remote IP addresses.
+All actual data will be encrypted at rest and in transit utilizing AES 256 and SSL certificates.